 They say that when you know, you just know.
 But they don’t say that you have to know by November.

 Whatever your reason might be, we recognize that you took time, you thought about what you wanted and you assessed your options thoughtfully before making a commitment.
-In Early Decision II, we see that investment of time, we value it, and we celebrate your excitement about finding “the one” on your own timeline.

 Early Decision II: The Facts